Sruthisl94/Healthcare-data-analysis/README.md

 The median length of stay is also 15 days.
 Patients with normal test results tend to have a longer stay compared to those with abnormal results.
 Length of stay is higher for patients admitted under emergency circumstances compared to those admitted for urgent or elective reasons.

+## SQL query resuts
+The medical condition that needs longer days to stay is Cancer.
+There are 1011 patients with cancer need 30 days of stay in the hospital.

 Correlation Analysis:

 A heatmap was used to analyze the correlations between various variables: